This Is For You

 I’ve always just assumed it was my fault.
 Maybe he meant well.
 He isn’t normally that way.
 I was too nice.
 I must have been flirting.
 I probably said something that encouraged that behavior.
 Maybe my face is too nice, I smile too often, I listen too intently, I care too much.

 Situations like this imprint themselves on your mind in indelible ways.
 I start believing that my only worth is my sexuality.
-If no one is interested in me unless I’m willing to put out, to smile and take it, to play coy when every inch of my insides is writhing in disgust.
+That no one is interested in me unless I’m willing to put out, to smile and take it, to play coy when every inch of my insides is writhing in disgust.

 “But why didn’t you say something?”